Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Duration of Surgery

 Spay surgery typically takes anywhere from 45 to 90 minutes.
-Surgery can take potentially longer if the female is in heat.
+Surgery can potentially take longer if the female is in heat.
 Age, size, and preexisting health conditions also play a role and may affect the duration.

 Like with neuter surgery, the goal is to keep your Golden as comfortable as possible.
 While there is always some pain associated with surgery, it should be adequately managed with pain medication.